shirsbrunner/shirsbrunner.github.io/src/articles/20240901_counting_cash/article.md

 - The PWA does nothing more than make it installable.
 But it could record the starting time, in case your phone has a shutdown, or your browser.
 - The install-buttons for the PWAs are a hassle with testing scope, I hope I got it right this time.
 - Accessibility: I'm currently only hiding and showing things - someone in need of assisting technology will probably have a hard time finding out, what is going on (yet to be tested with a screen reader though).

+## Dez 2024: Update to the typeface
+This now has "all" the letters of the alphabet in sometimes upper and lowercase including some special signs.
+Characters are based on the 7-Segment specification and adjusted here and there (sometimes using the Siekoo Character).
+Where only one of upper/lower-case was available, the available one fills both for easier typing.